-Issues and Ideas is a show that features a wide variety of voices sharing their thoughts and perspectives about local people, issues and events on the Central Coast.
-You might hear a policy maker discussing new regulation, an artist sharing his creative process, an entrepreneur exploring sustainable business practices, or an author talking about her latest book.
+Issues and Ideas is a show that features a wide variety of people sharing their thoughts and perspectives about local issues, initiatives and events on the Central Coast.
+You might hear a policy maker discussing new regulation, an artist sharing their creative process, an entrepreneur exploring sustainable business practices, or an author talking about her latest book.

-Regular contributors and segments include: the KCBX News team; travel correspondent Tom Wilmer's Journeys of Discovery; Father Ian Delinger's Playing With Food; Betsey Nash's The Grape Nut; Santa Barbara correspondent Beth Thornton; Literary Reviews by Brian Reynolds; Dr. Consuelo Meux's Nonprofit Story; along with many other occasional contributors from our Central Coast community.
-Carol Tangeman produces and edits the program.
+Regular contributors and segments include: the KCBX News team; Carol Tangeman on a variety of local issues and people, travel correspondent Tom Wilmer's Journeys of Discovery; Father Ian Delinger's Playing With Food; Literary Reviews by Brian Reynolds; Dr. Consuelo Meux's Nonprofit Story; Robin Coleman on animal welfare; Stu Soren on local issues; and Mira Advani Honeycutt on wine; along with many other occasional contributors from our Central Coast community.
+Meher Ali produces, edits, contributes interviews, and anchors the program.

 -